mykelalvis/FT/Traveller/Adventures/Tripwire.md

 # INTRODUCTION

-Tripwire is a _Traveller_ campaign set in the Jewell subsector of the Spinward Marches.
+Tripwire is a _Traveller_ campaign set in the [[Jewell subsector]] of the [[Spinward Marches]].
 The story takes the players to all of the worlds in Jewell as they attempt to uncover a conspiracy.
 Every system that they visit has at least one scenario or encounter.
 Additional encounters can also be found in the Appendix, which can be used throughout the campaign.
 The Appendix also contains a number of generic NPCs that you can use as required and equipment from the new races detailed in this book.

 To run the Tripwire campaign, you will need the _Traveller Core Rulebook_. _The Spinward Marches_ is also recommended for additional background material and is referenced several times during this book.